 The goal is to achieve liberation (moksha) and be free from Samsara.
 Agni fires are used to help clear karma within our lifetime and to lift the karma of our soul between lifetimes.
 Our solar plexus asks that we feed our digestive Agni fire carefully and mindfully.

-Message: Use the power and wisdom you possess to transform your life.
-Be aware of your actions and reactions.
-Are your actions aligned with your soul?
+Message: We must use our power and wisdom to transform our life.
+Become aware of our actions and reactions.
+Are our actions aligned with our soul?
 If they are not, find the courage to change.
-Believe in yourself and the power to take the necessary actions to accomplish your dreams.
+Believe in ourself and the power we have to take the necessary actions to accomplish our dreams.

 “You must be the change you want to see in the world.” – Mahatma Gandhi

 The Hindu symbol is the mantra AUM.
 The large lower curve symbolizes the waking state.
 The upper curve is the state of deep sleep.
 The middle curve is the dream state.
 The dot is the blissful state of consciousness.
 A semi-circle (maya) separates the dot from the other three curves.
 The illusion of maya prevents the seeker from obtaining the blissful state.
 Moksha occurs when you conquer this illusion through yoga.